MarkWarneke/markwarneke.github.io/about.md

 The idea is to enable and make conferences more accessible and inclusive by providing live captions and translation.
 Users can read the captions on large external monitors or even on their phones.
 Everything is configurable to the attendee's needs and preferences - from language settings to text size, and visual representation.

-Eve allowed me to develop further as a software engineer, always pushing for the most innovative and suitable solutions.
+Eve allowed me to develop further as a Software Engineer, always pushing for the most innovative and suitable solutions.
 We adopted many cloud-native technologies.
-A micro-services architecture on Kubernetes, web-sockets, feature-flags, and a full continuous deployment experience.
+A micro-services architecture on Kubernetes, web-sockets, feature-flags, and a full continuous deployment pipeline.

 The engagement at EVE taught me how to develop a product in a small team.
 And how to do it truly agile.
 How to innovate and how to bring features to end-users as quickly as possible - while keeping the services available and resilient.